lesedipitsi123/RUComanion/README.md

-# RUComanion
+# RUCompanion App

+### What is it?
-My first ever android app project.
-This app is intended to assist Rhodes University students plan their day agenda, view their weekly/daily timetable, add upcoming test and access important contact information
+The app is intended to assist Rhodes University students with the following:
+* Plan their day by creating their custom agenda
+* View their weekly/daily timetable
+* Recieve push notifications of upcoming classes & tests